 No. The Lyon Firm is focused on individuals and small business owners.
 The defendants in most cases are large corporations defended by large law firms.
 The Lyon Firm is dedicated to fighting on behalf of individuals against large powers that often choose not to follow the rules and treat smaller parties unfairly.

 Yes.
-Mr. Lyon works in conjunction with lawyers nationwide.
-Mr. Lyon is consulted frequently on complex injury matters and many cases are referred to Mr. Lyon for review and litigation.
+The Lyon Firm works in conjunction with lawyers nationwide.
+The Lyon Firm is consulted frequently on complex injury matters and many cases are referred to The Lyon Firm for review and litigation.
 Joint representation is often in the best interest of the client, given the complexity and expense of litigation.
 Your clients will always remain your clients and joint fee agreements are honored should counsel trust us with a call.